magdalazari/lgm_mutualism/README.md

 3. NDAR_INVA31C7WYJ was an outlier (180) in T_2 reading, but the rest of their scores looked normal, so I replaced with NA.

-Model specifiication and fit:
+Model specifiication and fit (for constrained):
 Having only 3 timepoints means that the basis model has 0 degrees of freedom, the model is saturated/just-identified.
 To make model comparison possible, we constrained the residual error variances (*a) for the 3 timepoints (obs variables) ("growth" by default uniquely estimates each one) and got 2 df more.

-Picture vocabulary (constrained)
+Picture vocabulary
 Linear: CFI: 0.998  TLI: 0.998   RMSEA: 0.029   SRMR: 0.019
 Basis: CFI: 0.998  TLI: 0.998   RMSEA: 0.028   SRMR: 0.018
 anova: basis has lower AIC and BIC and significant χ2 diff value, which means that the basis model fits significantly better and the extra parameter estimation is worth it.